IBM/HeadTailAssign/README.md

 GAMESS is also a requirement.
 This software was developed to use GAMESS version 2020-R2 and 2024-R2

-At the moment, HTA only runs in Windows OS.
-We are working on adapting the package to also work in Linux OS
+This version of HTA only runs in Windows OS.
+To run on Linux OS some changes need to be done on the code.
+Please, refer to observations for a detailed explanation of the changes.

 ### **Running the script**